Alcohol Abuse Rehab

-For more than forty years, alcohol addicts and abusers around the world have found hope at Narconon alcohol abuse treatment centers.
+For almost fifty years, alcohol addicts and abusers around the world have found hope at Narconon alcohol abuse treatment centers.
 Across the United States and Canada, in Asia, Africa, Latin America and Europe, Narconon centers help drug and alcohol addicts leave substance abuse behind forever, and help young people decide to stay away from drugs and alcohol for good.

 Determining Who Needs the Help of an Alcohol Abuse Rehab